All Episodes

 So he can't do anything.

-Uh it is gonna take a while.
+It is going to take a while.

 But from the standpoint of Governor Christie, could you saving charitable Governor Christie?

-Obama's gonna win New Jersey anyway.
+Obama's going to win New Jersey anyway.

-Now the drive-bys think that Christie is saving Obama's election.
+Now, the drive-bys think that Christie is saving Obama's election.

-I'll play you those sound bites if we come back.
+I'll play you those soundbites if we come back.

 Drive-by media.